Arlm12/Datasys-Coin/README.md

 ## 📜 License

-MIT License (suggested) — open source and free to modify.
+MIT License — open source and free to modify.

 ---